Capture method — Demersal otter trawl

 Criterion score: 0.5 info

-Haddock in this area is not overfished or undergoing over fishing and discard rates have been reducing steadily.
-It is covered by new management measures (EU Western Waters Multi Annual Plan, MAP), regulations over international waters have been put in place and landings have been consistently in line with TAC recommendations.
-Improvements have been made, but the effectiveness of this remains to be seen.
+Haddock in this area is not overfished, and fishing pressure is declining to near-sustainable levels.
+It is covered by the EU Western Waters Multi Annual Plan and landings have been consistently in line with TAC recommendations.

 In the European Union (EU), EU fishing vessels can fish up to 12 nautical miles of any Member State coast, and closer by agreement.
 There is overarching fisheries legislation for all Member States, but implementation varies between fisheries, Member States and sea basins.